owncloud/docs/docs/the-build-pipeline.md

 The build pipeline is configured in [.drone.yml](https://github.com/owncloud/docs/blob/master/.drone.yml), located in the root directory of the docs repository.
 You can view the current build status of the docs at https://drone.owncloud.com/owncloud/docs.

 Every push to the docs master branch triggers a drone build.
-At the end of the build process, the docs are getting deployed on the web.
+At the end of the build process, the docs are deployed to production.

 It's outside the scope of this file to discuss the process or [the `.drone.yml` file format](https://0-8-0.docs.drone.io/) in-depth.
 However, in essence, here is how the build pipeline works: